chrisdhalstead/horizon-security-server-management/README.md

 2. Choose **1** to Login to a Horizon Connection Server

-   - Enter the FQDN of a connection server  (<u>**NOT a Security Server**</u>) when prompted to "Enter the Horizon Server Name" hit enter
+   - Enter the FQDN of a connection server  (<u>**NOT a Security Server**</u>) when prompted to "Enter the Horizon Server Name" hit enter.
+If you want to set a Security Server pairing password, enter the name of the Connection Server you want to pair here.

-   - Enter the Username of an account with Administrative access to the Horizon Server you are connecting to when prompted to "Enter the Username" hit enter
+   - Enter the Username (samAccountName) of an account with Administrative access to the Horizon Server you are connecting to when prompted to "Enter the Username" hit enter

    - Enter that users Password and click enter